vedatechnologiesinc/vix/README.md

 ## Examples

-Remove the entry `nixpkgs' from the user registry:
+Remove the `nixpkgs' flake from the registry:

 ``` shell
 vix y r nixpkgs